jnahumphreys/react-counter-app/README.md

 - CSS in JS styling using emotion
 - Replicating a basic Redux style store using a JavaScript reducer along with React `useReducer` hook.
 - Sharing the global state and reducer actions to the application component tree using React `useContext` hook
+- Persisting the count value using browser localStorage API
 - Dark mode support using `prefers-color-scheme` media query
-- Husky pre-commit hooks for linting and formatting
+- Husky pre-commit hooks for linting and formatting or source-code
 - GitHub actions for CI / CD pipelines
+- End to End testing using Cypress

 ## Getting started